Talking about audio effects

 The Low Pass and High Pass filters have sliders to specify the frequency

-The Low Pass and High Pass filters can be set with sliders,
+The Low Pass and High Pass filters will be adjustable with sliders.

 The slider's j reflection looks like this